zadra-n/Pike_paper_Zadra/README.md

 # Pike_paper_Zadra

-code used for the data anlysisis in the paper in question
+Codes used for plotting and visualizing the results of the whole genome data analysis in Zadra et al xxxx.
+In some cases, the plots were edited using Inkscape.The editing mainly involved combining the assembly plots into a single image and highlighting key elements by adding names and titles.